RegularCookiez/noyacode-26-forensics-workshop-challs/Lost In Translation/solution.md

 The second part of the flag is "86 52 110 99 51 68 95 52".

 These are regular base-10 numbers, which should you recognise as decimal.
-Again, use the above converter to obtain "V4nc3D_4".
+Again, use the above ASCII converter to obtain "V4nc3D_4".

 ---